 Ambush literally means a surprise attack by someone lying in wait in a concealed position.
-Ambush Marketing is a marketing strategy where a company ambushes its competitor’s marketing efforts to gain an upper hand in terms of exposure by stealing the spotlight from him.
-These activities usually capitalize on resources and efforts of other (competitor) brands.
+Ambush marketing is a marketing strategy where a company ambushes its competitor’s marketing efforts to gain an upper hand in terms of exposure by stealing the spotlight from him.
+These activities usually capitalize on the resources and efforts of other (competitor) brands.

 The definition of ambush marketing has changed over time.
 Originally it was a brand’s attempt to associate itself with a team or event without buying the rights so as to steal the spotlight from the rival that paid to be an official sponsor.
-This was done either to capitalize on huge audience or just to attack the rivals.
+This was done either to capitalize on a huge audience or just to attack the rivals.

 However, these days, the platform has included advertisements in addition to just sponsorship.
 Ambush marketing strategies is a key tool used in brand wars.

 Ambushing occurs when the event is hijacked by any party who hasn’t sponsored it.
-It can be brand’s competitors or any other unrelated brand too.
-For instance, if company A and B are sponsoring an event, and A goes on an advertising blitzkrieg making it seem like the sole sponsor for the event, then B would said to have been ambushed by A.
+It can be a brand’s competitors or any other unrelated brand too.
+For instance, if company A and B are sponsoring an event, and A goes on an advertising blitzkrieg making it seem like the sole sponsor for the event, then B would be said to have been ambushed by A.

-To make it more clear – When a company capitalize on the resources bought by some other company, who is not aware of it, to promote itself (or any of its products), it’s said to be using ambush marketing strategies.
+To make it more clear – when a company capitalize on the resources bought by some other company, who is not aware of it, to promote itself (or any of its products), it’s said to be using ambush marketing strategies.

 Types of Ambush Marketing

 The activities intentionally performed by a company so as to make itself seem associated with an event/property for which it has purchased no rights or when it uses clever advertising to attack a competitor and steal its spotlight.